Nikolaas Tinbergen: Approach to animal behaviour

+These have been long recognized in Philosophy of Biology to strongly correspond with the efficient, material, formal and final causes of Aristotelian causality, though Tinbergen does not reference Aristotle in his work.
 In ethology and sociobiology, causation and ontogeny are summarised as the "proximate mechanisms", while adaptation and phylogeny are the "ultimate mechanisms".
 They are still considered as the cornerstone of modern ethology, sociobiology and transdisciplinarity in Human Sciences.